 CSCS Exam Break Down

 You’ve heard it a million times by now, but the CSCS exam is super tough.
 The best way to begin the battle is to know how the exam is laid out.
+The testing structure was updated on Jan 31st, 2020.

 The meat and veggies of the exam, section 1 is a take on the fundamentals of strength and conditioning theory.